Menopause

 -

-Subsequent appointments and tests eventually ruled out dementia.
-Given my history of abuse, I was offered therapy.
-Although I knew the symptoms were not related to my past—since I had healed long ago and could recognise when my stress or anxiety levels were rising—I attended the therapy sessions, nonetheless.
+After several appointments and tests, doctors ruled out dementia.
+Because of my history of abuse, I was offered therapy.
+I knew these symptoms weren’t linked to my past, since I had healed and could tell when I was stressed or anxious, but I still went to the therapy sessions.

-As I began to explore the issue further and speak with more people, I discovered that others undergoing menopause were experiencing similar, and sometimes quite severe, symptoms.
+As I looked into the issue and talked to more people, I found that others going through menopause had similar, and sometimes even worse, symptoms.

 -